popcron/gizmos/README.md

 # Gizmos
 Used for drawing runtime gizmos in builds and editor from any context in the code.

-*Note: Currently doesn't work if a render pipline asset is set in the graphics settings of the project*
+*Note: Currently doesn't work if a render pipline asset is set in the graphics settings of the project in SRP if the version is below 7.1.1*

 ## Requirements
 - .NET Framework 4.5